jbutterwick/jbutterwick/README.md

 ---
 ## Hi 👋 I'm Jordan (He/Him)

 I'm a tech-agnostic fullstack software engineer.
-I build scalable and secure web applications in any stack, but I prefer to use Rust for just about everything.
+I build scalable and secure web applications in any stack, but I prefer to use Rust.

 currently working at [Statflo](https://www.statflo.com/)